 In today's workplace, there is an increased focus on equal pay and eliminating the wage gap as the data shows that women still only make an average of approximately 82 cents for every dollar a man earns.

 At the federal level, the Equal Pay Act requires that men and women receive equal pay for substantially equal work in terms of skill, effort and job responsibility, subject to some exceptions.
 Pay refers not just to salary but also overtime, bonuses, vacation and holiday pay, stock options, life insurance, and all other benefits and compensation.
 Federal discrimination law also prohibits wage discrimination based on race, religion, sex, national origin, age and disability, among other things.
 The Equal Employment Opportunity Commission (EEOC) is committed to eradicating wage discrimination and increasing pay transparency as part of its Strategic Enforcement Plan.
-Beginning in 2018, the agency will require certain employers to provide information on compensation and hours worked in addition to racegender and ethnicity on their annual EEO-1 Report.

 The following are some key steps for HR to take to prevent wage discrimination and promote fair pay: